Thomas Palley

-Thomas Palley (born March 17, 1956) is an American economist who has served as the chief economist for the United States-China Economic and Security Review Commission.
+Thomas Palley (born March 17, 1956) is an American economist who was the chief economist for the United States-China Economic and Security Review Commission.

 Career

 Palley received his Bachelor of Arts degree from Oxford University in 1976.
 He earned a master's degree in international relations and a PhD in economics from Yale University.
 Palley founded the Economics for Democratic & Open Societies project.
 He states its purpose is to "stimulate public discussion about what kinds of economic arrangements and conditions are needed to promote democracy and open society."
 Palley's previous positions include director of the Open Society Institute’s Globalization Reform Project, and Assistant Director of Public Policy for the AFL-CIO.

 His work has covered macroeconomic theory and policy, international finance and trade, economic development, and labor markets where his approach is Post-Keynesian.